-- Cordons and signage must be observed unconditionally.
+- Cordons, signage and displays on the public info screens in the entrance area and at the entrance to the Plaza must be strictly observed.
 The path layout and walking direction prescribed for the respective area must be observed at all times.

 - Areas and passages closed off to visitors must not be entered.

-In the reading rooms, the following regulations are applicable in addition:
+In the reading rooms and for the Plaza lounge area the following regulations are applicable in addition:

-- The only exception to the obligation to wear a face mask is when users are seated directly at the working places in the reading rooms.
+The obligation to wear a face mask does not apply immediately at the working places in the reading rooms and the seats in the Plaza area.
 When leaving the working place – and in particular also in the hallways and shelf aisles – face masks must be worn.